kylejones200/psis_4700_applied_ai/webslides/lecture5_AI-in-Business.md

 ## Types of Risk in AI Systems

-Financial risk affects revenue.
+Financial risk affects revenue
-Operational risk affects reliability.
+Operational risk affects reliability
 Reputational risk affects trust

 > This slide covers an important concept in applied AI.
 Understanding this material will help you evaluate opportunities and challenges when considering AI applications in your field.